SSWConsulting/SSW.Rules.Content/rules/video-reduce-noise/rule.md

 ### Tips to get the most out of your Noise Reduction
-- **Use flat colors to build your noise reduction**: Neat video can detect noise and grain more effectively on a flat or plain surface (e.g. something that is all one color and shade).
+- **Use flat colors to build your noise reduction**: Neat Video can detect noise and grain more effectively on a flat or plain surface (e.g. something that is all one color and shade).
 When building the noise reduction profile, use a frame in the video that has a large, uniform surface.
   - Note: Film something flat - If you are filming in conditions that you know will need denoising, either before or after you get the shot, point your camera to an object that has a large, uniform surface (e.g. a wall, table, etc.)
 - **Pre-render your videos**: As noise reduction can take a lot of processing, you can save a lot of CPU & GPU power by rendering out a denoised video of your source footage, then using your denoise version of the video to edit with.